 Continuing our new series of Ask the Expert posts, we chat with the Teacher Horizons team who share their valuable insight into the world of international teaching.
 Teacher Horizons staff are teachers themselves, so they’ve been in your shoes.
-This week I chatted with Jo, a Teacher Horizons Recruitment Advisor with a penchant for simple-living, wild landscapes and improving education systems around the world.
+This week I chatted with Jo, a Teacher Horizons Recruitment Adviser with a penchant for simple-living, wild landscapes and improving education systems around the world.
 Read on for a beautifully positive outlook on what it is to truly be a Global Citizen.
 Jo’s story is filled with valuable advice on settling into new places, the importance of being part of the local community and embracing both the highs and lows.
 Jo’s story simultaneously makes you want to embark on a wild adventure while also bringing to life the importance of community.

 Jo is currently based in Port Moresby, Papa New Guinea with her husband and their son.
 Their son, who is only two is already an intrepid explorer

 having travelled to the UK, South Africa, Zimbabwe, Namibia, Australia, Bali, Bougainville, and PNG—what a well-travelled little man.
-In PNG, Jo works as a Schools Advisor and Teacher Training Advisor for a group of 19 schools and education establishments in the country.
+In PNG, Jo works as a Schools Adviser and Teacher Training Adviser for a group of 19 schools and education establishments in the country.
 Working with predominantly local staff and some expatriates Jo focuses on performance management, school reviews and professional learning opportunities for middle management, alongside Teacher training.